-Covering social determinants and disparities in health is complicated, with a complex and wide-ranging set of factors playing a part in the unequal health status of various groups.
+Covering health equity is complicated, with a complex and wide-ranging set of factors playing a part in the unequal health status of various groups.
 Research has shown that education, income, neighborhood and social networks all play a part and it's important that health journalists understand how those elements affect the people they're covering.

 A few tips and techniques can help you find new stories, sharpen and deepen your reporting and help you ask better questions of the experts you interview.
-You’ll learn about new research in the field, hear from experts in public health and sociology and see how other reporters incorporate information about social determinants and disparities in health status in their stories.
+You’ll learn about new research in the field, hear from experts in public health and sociology and see how other reporters incorporate information about health equity in their stories.

 This site will highlight coverage, explain complicated but essential key concepts, point you to useful data, shared wisdom from fellow reporters, as well as a growing glossary of terms.

-We thank the W.K.
-Kellogg Foundation for the support that made this Web portal possible.
+We thank the The Commonwealth Fund for the support that made this web portal possible.
 The organization has not directed any content on these pages, but rather has provided financial sponsorship that allows us to pay for the costs associated with collecting, writing, editing and presenting the most valuable resources we can.